We created Dashlane for the two billion people that use the web.

 In January 2008, Business Objects was acquired by SAP for $6.8 billion, making it the third largest software acquisition at the time.

-Bernard is now General Partner at Balderton Capital, a member of the SAP Supervisory Board and its strategy committee, and a member of Cap Gemini’s board and its strategy committee.
+Bernard is now General Partner at Balderton Capital, a member of the SAP Supervisory Board, and a member of the Board of Trustees of Stanford University.

 Habib Kairouz is a managing partner of Rho Capital Partners and Rho Ventures as well as a member of the Investment Committees of Rho Canada and Rho Fund Investors.
 With nearly 20 years of experience in venture capital, Habib seeks to partner with entrepreneurs who are visionaries, hungry to build massive opportunities, confident enough to challenge established market leaders and charismatic enough to attract top-tier partners, customers and other business personnel.